2014–15 Toronto Maple Leafs season

 The 2014–15 Toronto Maple Leafs season was the 98th season for the National Hockey League (NHL) franchise that was established on November 22, 1917.
 This was the second year of the new alignment and schedule format.
 Toronto again played every team in their own division at least four times, every team in the Metropolitan Division of the Eastern Conference three times, and every team from the Western Conference twice.
 To complete the 82-game schedule, they played both Ottawa and Detroit five times.
 Notable in this season was a series of Maple Leafs jerseys being tossed onto the ice at the Air Canada Centre by some fans upset with the team's poor performance, which at times was met with arrests and ejections from the building.

 On March 23, 2015, a 13-year long sellout streak ended; only 18,336 fans showed up for the evening match against the Minnesota Wild.
 Ticket prices for the game were reduced earlier in the day.

 Despite remaining in the playoff hunt for the first half of the season, the Leafs finished the season with only 68 points, tied for the fewest earned since the NHL began playing 82 games per season in the 1995–96 season.
-The team would miss the playoffs for the second year in a row for the first time since the 2010–11 season and the 2011–12 season.
+The team would miss the playoffs for the second year in a row for the first time since the 2010–11 and 2011–12 seasons.
 The day after the regular season ended, April 12, 2015, Maple Leafs president Brendan Shanahan kept good on his promise of a scorched earth rebuild, as general manager Dave Nonis and interim head coach Peter Horachek were terminated from their positions.
 Also terminated were coaches Steve Spott, Chris Dennis and Rick St. Croix; director of player development Jim Hughes and director of pro scouting Steve Kasper, as well as Rob Cowie and 18 other scouts.
 Later in the day, strength and conditioning coach Anthony Belza was fired.

 On May 20, 2015, the Toronto Maple Leafs announced that Mike Babcock would be the team's new head coach, signing him to an eight-year, $50 million contract.